George Bonanno: Resilience

 Bonanno's research found psychological resilience to be at the core of human grief and trauma reactions.
 Bonanno's finding of resilience overturns what has been the status quo assumption of a person's experience of grief and trauma in the West since Sigmund Freud nearly a century ago.
 Bonanno's contribution to the field is to have found resilience through rigorous research and not through anecdotal evidence, theorizing, or simple but unreliable methodology.

 Many in the field of bereavement and trauma have found Bonanno's finding of persistent resilience in the face of potentially traumatic events controversial.
 Many therapists and psychiatrists, who tend to treat the chronically affected, find it hard to imagine that no treatment is needed for most people who have experienced a loss or even an extreme stressor event, such as during 9/11 or childhood sexual abuse.
 Further, in contrast to Freud's and his followers' ideas and prevailing popular theories, it is difficult for many people to accept laughter as a healthy response.
 Another difficult concept, especially in the face a potentially traumatic event when people feel pulled to help in some way, is to realize that offering treatment to otherwise well people can cause harm, by producing the symptoms they hope to avoid.

 Other critics have claimed the opposite, that far from being misguided, the idea that humans are resilient is so obvious that it is simplistic.
 Others have countered that it may seem simple, but the idea has escaped researchers for the century between Freud's work and Bonanno's.
-Policy and treatment for the past century has relied on the false idea that humans are not resilient, a costly mistake in human and monetary terms.
+Policy and treatment for the past century has relied on the idea that humans are not resilient.

 That people are resilient even when facing extreme stressors or losses contradicts the stages model of grief.
 Many resilient people show no grief.
 They therefore have no stages of grief to pass through.
 Until Bonanno, therapists and psychiatrists considered the absence of grief a pathology to be feared, rather than a healthy outcome.
 Resilience has profound implications for people's concepts of themselves, especially after suffering a severe stressor event.
 The idea also has important implications for how the therapeutic community views loss and trauma.
 Bonanno has argued that universal counseling after potentially traumatic events does more harm than good, a point eventually verified by convincing research.
 Resilience being an inherent part of human experience after major stressor events also may have important implications for public policy, such as how to best treat veterans who have served in war situations and whether to counsel large populations after major stressor events, such as tsunamis or mass shootings.